 These eggplant fries are a fun bite sized appetizer everyone will love dipping!
 I cut my eggplant into sticks, breaded each stick in a panko, Parmesan, herb coating and then baked them in the oven until golden brown and crispy.
 They are a fun party appetizer or snack that can even be made ahead of time!

-How To Cut Your Eggplant Into “Fries”
+How To Cut Your “Fries”

 There is no right or wrong way to cut your eggplant.
 If you want short, fat fries, great!
 Long, skinny fries?
 No problem.
 Just remember to adjust your baking time accordingly.
 The thicker the fry, the longer they will need!